The Smithsonian American Art Museum, aka SAAM, is part of Washington D.C.’s Smithsonian Institution.

 The SAAM is home to iconic art, including Jose Campeche y Jordan’s Nuestra senora de Belen, depicting the Virgin Mary.

-Smithsonian American Art Museum: Logistics & FAQ
+Smithsonian American Art Museum: Frequently Asked Questions & Logistics

 Backpacks are not allowed to be worn on your back, so, be willing to keep them on your front or at your side while visiting the galleries.
 Suitcases, full-length umbrellas, and backpacks or purses can all be checked in the coat rooms at the F and G street entrances.
 You can also store your things in lockers provided by the museum.
 Read more about the Smithsonian American Art Museum’s policies here.